-Golden Monkey Tracking is an activity that spots you to the magnificent creatures that are only found in Uganda and Rwanda in East Africa.
-These are very tinny in nature, believed to be sub species of blue monkeys however the golden monkey has a golden-orange patch on its upper flanks and back.
-They usually on a move in groups of 30 members up to 60 members of that social group moving in search for food especially fruits and bamboo shoots.
-Their movement in search for food has made it possible for them to be seen however they are very hard to track since they are always on the move.
+Golden Monkey Tracking is an activity that involves spotting the magnificent creatures that one can only find in Uganda and Rwanda in East Africa.
+The golden monkeys are believed to be sub species of blue monkeys.
+However, the golden monkey has a golden-orange patch on its upper flanks and back.
+More to that, they are usually on the move in groups of 30 members up to 60 members.

 The best time to track the monkeys

 Rwanda and Uganda experience the same weather conditions therefore the best time to track the golden monkeys during the dry season which is in the moths of June, July, August, December, January and February.
 This is because the paths in the forests are usually drier and there is no surprise weather changes and rain which may put a pause on the trek however, during this season, there are very high numbers of tourists and yet the permits are limited for the safety of the animals therefore, you are advised to book your trip earlier and the golden monkey permit.